 “Not finance.
 Not strategy.
 Not technology.
 It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.”

 In addition to her work with Miramar Farms, Jayne was appointed to the San Francisco Bay Regional Water Quality Control Board by the Governor.
-She is also a senior fellow and serves on the board of American Leadership Forum.
+She is also a senior fellow of American Leadership Forum and board emeritus.
 Jayne received her Masters of Science degree from the London School of Economics and Political Science and her bachelor’s degree from Boston College.

 She is certified in the Everything DiSC® and Five Behaviors® leadership curriculum and is currently developing a somatic practice to support our efforts to reconnect people with themselves, each other, and nature.